 - 1. Members enrolled as Cloverbud 4-H members in Mason and Grays Harbor County 4-H Clubs may exhibit for Cloverbud ribbons only.
 There will be no premium money paid. - 2.
-Entry information is necessary for all still life exhibits. - 3.
+Entry tags and forms are necessary for all still life exhibits. - 3.
 Cloverbud members can submit still life entries during established pre-entry times, or can bring still life items to the Pavilion Meeting Room on Sunday, prior to opening, between 1:00 p.m. and 6:00 p.m. so that members can discuss their projects with a designated judge upon entry. - 4.
-Entry for small animals must be submitted by the date established by the 4-H Fair Committee in partnership with the GHC Fair staff.
+Entry for small animals are required by July 15.
 Small animals include pygmy goats, poultry, rabbits, dogs, cats, and cavies.
 All small animal entries must be approved by the appropriate superintendent.